-The consolidated financial report has been prepared on the basis that the Club is a going concern although there is a net current asset deficiency of \$4,334,441 (2013: \$3,375,497).
+The consolidated financial report has been prepared on the basis that the Club is a going concern although there is a net current asset deficiency of \$5,363,026 (2014: \$4,334,441).
 The going concern basis is considered appropriate as due to the seasonal nature of the Club's activities it expects to generate sufficient funds in the next quarter from gaming, membership, reserved seat sales and sponsorship to meet its debts as and when they become due and payable and to continue to fund its ongoing operations.

-It should be noted that the Club outlaid \$795,282 in cash in the current financial year on a range of assets and capital projects.
-This includes contributions made to the proposed Stage 4 redevelopment of Simonds Stadium.
-It also includes the purchase of a range of property, plant and equipment.
+It should be noted that the Club outlaid \$1,788,206 in cash in the current financial year on a range of assets and capital projects.
+This includes contributions made to the Stage 4 redevelopment of Simonds Stadium and the implementation of a new Enterprise Resource Planning system.
 All capital projects have been funded from the Club's carried forward financial surplus and its borrowings from Bendigo Bank.